 - Preventing Adverse Drug Events Individualizing Glycemic Targets Using Health Literacy Strategies

-- Diabetes Care - Standard of medical care in diabetes - 2016
+- Diabetes Care - Standards of Medical Care in Diabetes - 2019

 - National Diabetes Education Program - New Beginnings: A Discussion Guide for Living Well with Diabetes

 - 2017 ISMP Guidelines for Optimizing Safe Subcutaneous Insulin Use in Adults